 We are receiving calls from our clients and queries on suspect emails that look just like it is coming from the NSW Office of State Revenue (SDRO) or an Australia Post parcel delivery notice – do NOT open or click on the links in these emails as all contain a cryptolocker like virus.

-These viruses will encrypt all your files on your computer and any attached drives, such as your backup drive.
+These viruses will encrypt all your files on your computer and any attached drives, such as your backup drive and typically you will need to use a virus or malware cleanup service to clean up your computer.
 It will also go through any mapped drives (ie to a server) and encrypt those as well.
 Only option is restoring from backup or paying the ransom (which is highly not recommended).

 It generally appears as an email informing you have a speeding ticket – Australia Post & SDRO do not email or send penalty reminder notices by email.

-- Please ensure that your backups are working and you have a rotating set of drives.
+- Please ensure that your backups are working and that you have a rotating set of drives.

-- Be aware of any emails that ask you to reply quickly or act fast.
+- Be aware of any emails that ask you to reply quickly or act quickly.

 - If the email is from someone you do not know, do not open it.